anthonykasza/crypto-terms/README.md

 Sharding - the horizontal scaling mechanism proposed for Ethereum 2.0, spitting the blockchain into multiple instances of the blockchain (or database) where each version has its own version of the chain

 Rollup - do some transactions off-chain, then push a summary of the transactions on-chain.
-This helps scale the number of transactions per second of a network.
+This helps scale the number of transactions per second of a network. layer 2 chains rollup their transactions and place summaries onto layer 1 chains.

 hashcash - a proof-of-work system used to limit email spam and denial-of-service attacks.
 A textual encoding of a hashcash stamp is added to the header of an email to prove the sender has expended a modest amount of CPU time calculating the stamp prior to sending the email.
 The receiver can, at negligible computational cost, verify that the stamp is valid.